-Exciting San Antonio at the Henry B. Gonzalez Convention Center
+Exciting Dallas at the Arlington Convention Center

-Tow Expo Int’l features major manufactures of wreckers, carriers, trailers, truck chassis and all the related equipment and services towers need to ply their trade.
+Tow Expo Int’l features major manufacturers of wreckers, carriers, trailers, truck chassis and all the related equipment and services towers need to ply their trade.
 “Tow Bosses” will have the opportunity to meet with many of the major motor club representatives as well as dispatch systems providers, GPS companies and equipment finance sources.
 They will also be able to see the latest in safety apparel and equipment.
 Everything a Tow Boss may need will be under one roof for viewing.

 Stay ahead of your competition when you attend the American Towman Conferences, which features top Industry leaders from across the country related to municipal towing and tow operations.
 With leaders from both state associations in the lone star state in attendance, your voice can and will be heard at Tow Expo Int’l.

-2015 Tow Expo International Exhibitors
+2016 Tow Expo DFW Exhibitors

 One of the most influential markets in the towing industry - Southwest U.S. - is home to one of the most exciting expositions and conferences for the professional tow operator.

 Backed by the marketing power of American Towman magazine, the towing and recovery industry’s premier monthly trade publication with over 38,000 readers, Tow Expo Int’l’s attendee-building program is a hard-hitting combination of print advertising in AT and direct mail marketing to the tow bosses from AT’s extensive database along with email, Internet, and telemarketing.